PureSecure/IoT_SiemLab_Wazuh/README.md

 ---

 ## Overview
 This project demonstrates how to deploy and configure an open-source SIEM (Wazuh on the Elastic Stack) to monitor simulated IoT devices.
-It includes detection rules, dashboards, and documentation suitable for a professional portfolio.

 ## Lab Setup
 - **Cloud Platform:** AWS Free Tier (EC2), Azure, or GCP